koh-gt/ferriteclassic-core/doc/REST-interface.md

 The HTTP request and response are both handled entirely in-memory.

 With the /notxdetails/ option JSON response will only contain the transaction hash instead of the complete transaction details.
-The option only affects the JSON response.
+The option only affeccts the JSON response.

 #### Blockheaders
 `GET /rest/headers/<COUNT>/<BLOCK-HASH>.<bin|hex|json>`